guzzle/guzzle/docs/clients.rst

     (``GuzzleHttp\Message\MessageFactoryInterface``).

 defaults
-    Specified an associative array of request options that are applied to every request created by the client.
-This allows you to, for example, specifies an array of headers that are sent with every request.
+    Associative array of :ref:`request-options` that are applied to every request created by the client.
+This allows you to specify things like default headers (e.g., User-Agent), default query string parameters, SSL configurations, and any other supported request options.

 Here's an example of creating a client with various options, including using a mock adapter that just returns the result of a callable function and a